 James W Singer 25 September 2023

 min Read30 March 2023

-In the mid 19th century, Japanese ports were suddenly opened up to international trade, and Europeans went crazy for Japanese culture and art, especially woodblock prints.
+In the mid-19th century, Japanese ports were suddenly opened up to international trade, and Europeans went crazy for Japanese culture and art, especially woodblock prints.
 A new word in French, Japonisme, was even created to describe this mania for art from the East.
-Expressionist painter Vincent van Gogh was inspired by Japanese prints and even directly modeled his painting Bridge in the Rain after a work by legendary artist Utagawa Hiroshige.
+Post-impressionist painter Vincent van Gogh was inspired by Japanese prints and even directly modeled his painting Bridge in the Rain after a work by legendary artist Utagawa Hiroshige.

-In van Gogh’s Bridge in the Rain, the colors are brighter and the people on the bridge further away from the viewer.
+In Van Gogh’s Bridge in the Rain, the colors are brighter, and the people on the bridge are further away from the viewer.
 But in both works, the eerie blue of the sky makes the sudden rain shower seem dangerous, possibly a reminder of the unpredictable power of nature.
-By studying and mimicking the unusual pairings of color in Hiroshige’s woodblock prints, van Gogh found a new way to elicit strong emotions in the viewer, something especially important to an Expressionist artist like van Gogh.
+By studying and mimicking the unusual pairings of color in Hiroshige’s woodblock prints, Van Gogh found a new way to elicit strong emotions in the viewer, something especially important to a Post-impressionist artist like Van Gogh.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!